 Frequently Asked Questions

 How do I know if the fixture is and bulb is turtle friendly?
 FWC provides a Wildlife Lighting Certification to make it easy to determine.
-Look for the Look for the FWC Certification on the packaging.
+Look for the FWC Certification on the packaging.
 More information can be found on the FWC website:

 Can I use Yellow “Bug Lights” or yellow, orange, and red colored “Party Lights”?
 No. Although the bulbs color seems compliant, they are emitting short wavelength light that sea turtles are sensitive to, causing them to get disoriented.

 My windows and sliders are 45 percent transmittance “turtle glass” – Do I have to replace them with 15 percent transmittance tinted glass?
-No. Only new construction is required by Ordinance to be 15 percent transmittance.
+No. Only new construction, alterations, and remodeling that includes changes to glass windows and doors are required to be 15% transmittance.